 EU's Ecodesign Directive sets requirements for energy consumption and adverse emissions from new products on the EU market.
-From 2022, the Ecodesign Directive introduces an emission requirement for wood stoves of 5 g of particles per kg of wood burned, which corresponds to polluting 1,000,000 m3 (one million m3) of clean air to the new air quality limit (0,000005 g particles per m3) of the WHO.
-Such an amount of polluted air corresponds to covering an area of 100,000 m2 to an altitude of 10 m, which is highly unambitious.
+From 2022, the Ecodesign Directive introTransboundary air pollution must be regulated internationally and reduced locally.

+duces an emission requirement for wood stoves of 5 g of particles per kg of wood burned, which corresponds to polluting 1,000,000 m (one million m) of clean air to the new air quality limit (0,000005 g particles per m) of the WHO.
+Such an amount of polluted air corresponds to covering an area of 100,000 m to an altitude of 10 m, which is highly unambitious.
 Fortunately, most wood stoves in the Danish market are somewhat better than this.